CanastaWiki/Canasta-CLI/README.md

 - `-s, --site-name`: Name of the new wiki site.
 - `-p, --path`: Path to the new wiki.
 - `-i, --id`: Canasta instance ID.
-- `-o, --orchestrator`: Orchestrator to use for installation (default: "docker-compose").
+- `-o, --orchestrator`: Orchestrator to use for installation (default: "compose").
 - `-d, --database`: Path to the existing database dump.
 - `-a, --admin`: Admin name of the new wiki.
 - `--wikidbuser`: The username of the wiki database user (default: "root").